Alibaba-NLP/MultilangStructureKD/README.md

 }
 ```

-If run experiments on **Enhanced Universal Dependencies**, please cite:
+If you run experiments on **Enhanced Universal Dependencies**, please cite:

 ```
 @inproceedings{wang-etal-2020-enhanced,